We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 In this post, you’ll find out all about autoresponders.
 Read on to get…

-- a list of the apps you can use to send them
+• a list of key apps you can use to send them.

-And, at the end of this article, you’ll find some bonus content — our top tips for making the absolute most of autoresponders.
+And, at the end of this post, you’ll find a cheatsheet on how to make the most of autoresponders.

 What is an autoresponder?

-one week later they receive discount codes for some of your products
+• one week later, they receive a discount code for your products

 …and so on.